Nicole Eggert: Career

-In 1980, at age eight, Eggert landed a role in the movie Rich and Famous, opposite Jacqueline Bisset and Candice Bergen, playing Bergen's character's young daughter.
+In 1979, Eggert starred in ‘When She Was Bad’, opposite Cheryl Ladd and Robert Urich.
+In 1980, at age eight, Eggert landed a role in the film Rich and Famous, opposite Jacqueline Bisset and Candice Bergen, playing Bergen's character's young daughter.

 Also in 1980, Eggert provided the voice of Dennis's snobby archrival Margaret Wade in Dennis the Menace in Mayday for Mother, which was the first animated adaptation in the Dennis the Menace trilogy.

 Eggert had a recurring role on Who's the Boss? from 1985 to 1986 as Marci Ferguson, a friend of Samantha Micelli (Alyssa Milano).
 In January 1987, she starred on the situation comedy Charles in Charge as Jamie Powell.
 In 1989, she hosted the Nickelodeon Kids' Choice Awards with Wil Wheaton.
 That same year, she was the first guest star to appear on The Super Mario Bros.
 Super Show!.
-She starred as Alexa Adams in the TV movie adaptation of Danielle Steel's Secrets, released in 1992.
+She starred as Alexa Adams in the TV film adaptation of Danielle Steel's Secrets, released in 1992.
 She was featured as one of the many lifeguards on seasons three and four on the syndicated series Baywatch.
-She appeared on the series from 1992 to 1994 and was originally supposed to be on a Baywatch spin-off (she returned to Baywatch for the reunion movie Baywatch: Hawaiian Wedding (2003)).
-She appeared on Married... with Children in an episode titled "Enemies" as Shannon (1996), intended to be a back-door pilot for a spin-off.
+She appeared on the series from 1992 to 1994 and was originally supposed to be on a Baywatch spin-off (she returned to Baywatch for the reunion film Baywatch: Hawaiian Wedding (2003)).
+She appeared on Married... with Children season 10 in an episode titled "Enemies" as Shannon (1996), intended to be a backdoor pilot for a spin-off that was not picked up.

 Eggert appears on the cover of rock band Sugar Ray's debut album, Lemonade and Brownies.

 In 2004, Eggert played the role of Ginger in the first edition of the TBS network's The Real Gilligan's Island reality show.
 She appeared on Scott Baio Is 45...and Single (featuring her Charles in Charge co-star) in 2007.

 On September 23, 2009, VH1 announced Eggert's participation in the winter 2010 season of Celebrity Fit Club.

 In 2010, Eggert appeared on the Comedy Central Roast of David Hasselhoff.

 In 2013, Eggert was added to the cast of Splash, the celebrity diving show on ABC.
 In April, it was reported she was injured during the taping of an episode.
 In the days following, she denied sustaining any serious injury.

 In 2014, Eggert began a new career as the owner-operator of an ice-cream truck.

-In 2019, she appeared on the 4th episode of Back in the Game.
+In 2019, she appeared on the fourth episode of Back in the Game.

+In 2024, Eggert was a producer and cast member of After Baywatch: Moment in the Sun an original docuseries in collaboration with ABC News studios that streamed on Hulu.

+She is the host of the Perfectly Twisted with Nicole Eggert podcast.